Chakru/EuropeanFootball/README.md

 - Leagues
 - Countries

-This dataset is widely used for learning relational analysis and multi-table SQL querying.
+The raw dataset is not included in this repository due to size and licensing considerations.

 ---

 ## How to Use This Repository

-1. Open the folder that corresponds to the phase you want to explore.
-2. Each SQL file includes a short description of what the query does.
+1. Set up the database using scripts in `01_setup_and_migration`
+2. Review exploration and validation queries in `02_exploration`
+3. Follow the roadmap sequentially as new phases are added
-3. Scripts are written for SQL Server, so they use T-SQL syntax.
+4. All scripts are written for Microsoft SQL Server (T-SQL)

-4. New folders and scripts will be added as the project progresses.
+Each folder contains focused SQL scripts and supporting documentation.

 ---

 ## Project Status

-This repo will evolve alongside the project.
-Each phase will include well-structured scripts, detailed comments, and documented insights.

-Stay tuned for updates in the exploration folder.
+This repository will continue to evolve as the project progresses through advanced relational analysis, analytical SQL, and data modelling phases.